 - Brunnera "Looking Glass" - Silver leaves look almost metallic.

-Garden Design Suggestions for Brunnera
+Garden Design Suggestions

 Since deer and slugs do not often bother Brunnera, it makes a nice alternative to Hosta.
 Companions with different textures and leaf shapes include Hellabores, iris, hostas, bleeding heart, geraniums and even late blooming daffodils.